kolkhis/tech-notes/golang/types_and_variables.md

 Sometimes people also "Declare" functions before defining them.
 Functions that take arguments must have their expected types.
 If multiple variables share a type, the type can be declared after those variables.

+Return value types also must be specified after specifying parameters.
 ```go
 func Hello(first, last string) {
     fmt.Printf("Hello, %v %v", first, last)